 The person who receives your gift doesn’t have to report it to the IRS or pay gift or income tax on its value.

+Wondering what is gift tax and what counts as a gift?
 Gifts include money and property, including the use of property.
 Gifts are given without expecting to receive something of equal value in return.
 You might be making a gift if:

 - You sell something for less than its value.